Paulus13/SE_systemd/README.md

 ./se_inst.sh

-Make initial Softether settings using VPN Server Manager (you can download it here https://www.softether-download.com/en.aspx?product=softether ).
-You need to set a password (it will be requested at the first login) and create a bridge for the Default hub, call it se0.
+Make initial Softether settings using VPN Server Manager (https://www.softether-download.com/en.aspx?product=softether ).
+Set a password (it will be requested at the first login) and create a bridge for the Default hub, call it se0.

 Local Bridge Settings - Virtual Hub - Default - Bridge with New Tap Device - se0 - Create Local Bridge.